crashfrog/crashfrog/cv.md

 |:---------------------------:|-----------------------:|
 |``May 2005 - Dec 2006``      |**University of Missouri-Columbia/USDA-ARS**

 **Biological Field Research Aide (GS-1)** assisting in field studies in agricultural entomology, jointly as an appointment to the USDA-ARS and as an employee of the University of Missouri, Columbia.
 Developed professional web presence and custom content management system (CMS) using Apache and PHP.
-Developed laboratory setup and tools for electroanntennaographic bioassay of _Diabrotica vergifera v._ (western corn rootworm) and _Loxosceles reclusa_ (brown recluse) species for detection of host identification factors.
+Developed laboratory setup and tools for electroantennaographic bioassay of _Diabrotica vergifera v._ (western corn rootworm) and _Loxosceles reclusa_ (brown recluse) species for detection of host identification factors.
 Constructed field study equipment using basic and power carpentry tools.
 Managed small (3-6 person) groups of fellow assistants.
 Worked independently to ensure adherence to study protocols.

 |Date                         | Employer               |
 |:---------------------------:|-----------------------:|